Menu Close

 • any other religious community not mentioned above

-For all recognised religious institutions, i.e. that are “Körperschaften des Öffentlichen Rechts” (be they church tax charging or not) please see this list (going by Bundesland) on the official web site of the German Minstry of the Interior.
+For all recognised religious institutions, i.e. that are “Körperschaften des Öffentlichen Rechts” (be they church tax charging or not) please see this list.

 However, even if you filled in “no religion” when you registered, that’s not the final word.